 Powers of investigators in inquiry proceedings

 What can be expected if, after a hearing of the Enterprise Division, an investigator is appointed?
 Is this investigator subject to certain rules?
 At first glance this appears not to be the case.
 A court-appointed investigator in a company has a large degree of freedom in his operation, and is free to choose his own methods, as long as procedural care is taken.
 This is shown from a recent ruling by the Enterprise Division.
-Dutch corporate lawyer Martijn Kesler, corporate litigator at AMS, explains.
+Dutch corporate lawyer Hidde Reitsma, corporate litigator at AMS, explains.

 Appointed investigator has a great deal of freedom

 If the Enterprise Division has reason to doubt the policy of the company concerned, the Enterprise Division can appoint an investigator, as defined by law in article 2:345 of the Civil Code of The Netherlands.
 Although the Enterprise Division gives the investigator specific assignments, he has a great deal of freedom to investigate all the facts, especially at the start of the investigation.

 Scope of investigation expanded